NannyML/nannyml/docs/how_it_works/performance_estimation.rst

 In general, DLE works well if there are regions in the feature space where the model performs better or worse and there are enough observations from these regions in the reference dataset so that the :term:`nanny model` can learn this pattern.
 Just like CBPE, it will handle covariate shifts well.
 The detailed assumptions are:

 **There is no concept drift**.
-    While dealing well with data drift, DLE will not work under concept drift.
+    While dealing well with covariate shift, DLE will not work under concept drift.
-    This shouldn't happen too often in very good models (i.e. models that have most of the information needed to model specific target) or models that deal with physical phenomena, like for example energy demand forecasting models, because concept drift would mean change of the physics laws.
+    This shouldn't happen when the :term:`child model` is a *good* model (i.e. a model that have most of the information needed to predict the target) or when it deals with physical phenomena, like for example energy demand forecasting models, because concept drift would mean change of the physics laws.

 **There is no covariate shift to previously unseen regions in the input space.**
     The monitored model will most likely not work if the drift happens to subregions in the inputs space that were not seen before.
 In such case the monitored model is not able to learn how to predict the target but the same applies to the :term:`nanny model` - it cannot tell how big of an error the monitored model will make.
-    There might be no error at all, if it happens to extrapolate well.
+    There might be no error at all, if the monitored model happens to extrapolate well.
 Using the same example - heat demand forecasting model will most likely fail during extremely warm days during winter that did not happen before (i.e. were not included in the model training data).

 **The noise is heteroskedastic around the monitored model target and it is dependent on the monitored model input features.**
+    This is equivalent to *there are regions where the monitored model performs better or worse*.
     DLE also works when the noise is homoskedastic (noise distribution around the target is constant) but then the true performance of the monitored model is constant (depending on the metric used, it will be constant for MAE and MSE, it will change when measured e.g. with MAPE).
-    Variation of true performance on the samples of data will be then an effect of :ref:`sampling error <estimation_of_standard_error>` only .
+    Variation of true performance on the samples of data will be then an effect of :ref:`sampling error <estimation_of_standard_error>` only.
 Heat demand forecasting model is again good example here.
     It is known that such models perform worse in some periods, for example in intermediate periods (that would be spring and autumn in Europe).
     The demand in such periods is governed by many factors that are hard to account for in the demand predicting model, therefore for the similar conditions (date, time, weather etc.) the target value might be different.
-    On the other hand during winter these model are precise as the demand is mostly driven by the outdoor temperature.
+    On the other hand during winter these models are precise as the demand is mostly driven by the outdoor temperature.

 **The sample of data used for estimation is large enough.**
     When the sample size is small, the actual performance calculated on the sample is not reliable as it is a subject of